 When Should You Replace Your Brake Pads

-It is quite hard to tell from looking at your car whether or not the brake pads require replacing.
+It’s quite hard to tell from looking at your car whether or not the brake pads require replacing.
 Therefore if you have the following symptoms, you should look into changing your brake pads.

-Worn out or warped brake pads will cause this pulsating sensation when the driver presses the brake pedal, which will include vibrations going through the pedal
+- Pulsating Brake Pedal.
+Worn out or warped brake pads will cause a pulsating sensation when pressing the brake pedal.

-This often indicates that the brake pads have worn out unevenly, which causes car to pull to one side or another.
-However this could indicate other issues with the car.
-Always replace brake pads in pairs.
+- Car Pulling to Left or Right.
+This often indicates that the brake pads have worn out unevenly, which causes car to pull to one side.
+However this could indicate other issues with the car too.

-If you feel and hear metal on metal noise, you will need to replace the brake pads and the brake calipers immediately as this will effect stopping distance dramatically.
+- Metal on Metal Grinding Noise.
+If you feel and hear a metal on metal noise, you will need to replace the brake pads and the brake rotors immediately.

+- Clicking and Screech Noise.
 If you hear a clicking noise when presses the brake pedal, this indicates the brake pads need replacing.
-A screeching noise may also be heard that is high pitched from metal on metal.
+A screeching noise may also be heard which is a result of metal on metal contact.

+- Look at the Brakes.
 If you are worried, simply look at the brake pads.
-They should have plenty of meat as per the image below.
+They should have plenty of thickness as per the image below.